 Find opportunities to speak up with new ideas.
 Part of being a steward of the business is bringing new opportunities and ideas to the table.
 You don’t need to be a manager to do that.
 Remember that voicing new ideas involves some risk, but part of becoming a leader is honing your risk tolerance so that you know when to hold back and when to bet big.

-Part of becoming a leader is honing your risk tolerance.
 Start with what you know best.
 I increased my own confidence early in my career by identifying small improvements to my company’s software.
 I gradually got bolder as I internalized our strategy and understood the technology.

 Don’t settle for just introducing a good idea; you need to learn what it takes to see that idea all the way through from concept to execution.
 Remember, even the best ideas usually need help getting over the goal line.

 Get comfortable with debate and conflict.
 When I became a manager, I wasn’t prepared for how much time and energy I’d have to spend explaining and defending my decisions.
 Not only do you have to own your outcomes, you also have to be your own PR person.
 Every question and complaint now lands in your inbox or knocks on your door, and the more decisions you make, the more knocks you get.
 Many times I asked myself, “Why did they give me the responsibility if they’re going to question every decision I make?”